Galaxy Watch 4: Samsung is coming for Apple Watch's crown with Wear OS 3

 Promises of better watch-phone connection

-The new Google and Samsung-developed OS on the Watch 4 will eventually show up on other smartwatches, too.
-But on Samsung's newest watches, it should mean a more Android-fluid connected experience.
+The Watch 4's new Google- and Samsung-developed OS will eventually show up on other smartwatches.
+But for Samsung's newest watches, it should mean a more Android-fluid connected experience.
 Notifications, calls, controlling your phone, syncing with your phone settings: Samsung promises that the Watch 4 will do all this better than previous watches.
 Samsung's also promising better battery life and speedier performance.
 That battery life may still only be about two days, but it'll be enough to go to bed with and track sleep overnight.
 Samsung also renamed its watch: The Watch Active name is gone.
 (Welcome back, Galaxy Watch.)

 The Galaxy Watch 4 is only made for Android phones, with no plans for iOS compatibility right now.
-While previous Wear OS and Samsung watches could pair with iPhones, the Watch 4 is clearly made to be a seamlessly connecting watch for Android and specifically Samsung phones.
-Samsung's "One UI" philosophy is about syncing wallpapers, designs and phone settings across phone and watch.
+While previous Wear OS and Samsung watches could pair with iPhones, the Watch 4 is clearly made to be a seamlessly connecting watch for Android (and specifically Samsung) phones.
+Samsung's "One UI" philosophy is about syncing wallpapers, designs and settings across phone and watch.
 Will the watch feel like a seamless extension of the phone?
 We'll see when we test-drive one.

 Health tech: Snore detection and bioimpedance-based body analysis

-There are several new health features on the Watch 4, on top of the ones that have carried over from the Samsung Galaxy Watch 3.
-Besides heart rate, blood oxygen, electrocardiogram and sleep tracking (and stress-sensing/blood pressure testing that requires calibration with a blood pressure cuff), Samsung is adding a few extras to sleep tracking: Snore detection works using the paired Android phone's microphone and the blood oxygen checks now run continuously, once a minute overnight (or as a spot-check during the day).
+There are several new health features on the Watch 4 on top of the ones that carried over from the Samsung Galaxy Watch 3.
+Besides heart rate, blood oxygen and electrocardiogram (and stress-sensing/blood pressure testing that requires calibration with a blood pressure cuff), Samsung is adding a few extras to sleep tracking.
+Snore detection works using the paired Android phone's microphone, and the blood oxygen checks now run continuously once a minute overnight (or as a spot-check during the day).

 The Samsung Galaxy Watch 4 comes in two looks and lots of colorsSee all photos

-Samsung added a new sensor to its rear array: an electrical bioimpedance sensor for full-body analysis, using a weak electrical current to measure how conductive you are, and therefore show what you're made of.
-That type of sensor tech hasn't been on recent smartwatches -- the last wearable I remember that promised bioimpedance was the Jawbone Up 3.
+Samsung also added a new sensor to its rear array: an electrical bioimpedance sensor for full-body analysis using a weak electrical current to measure how conductive you are -- and therefore showing what you're made of.
+This type of sensor tech hasn't been on recent smartwatches; the last wearable I remember promising bioimpedance was the Jawbone Up 3.

-When using the body analysis feature, there will be readouts on your BMI, muscle mass and body water along with body fat percentages, much like some scales have.
+When using the body analysis feature, there will be readouts on your BMI, muscle mass and body water along with body fat percentages, much like some scales.
 I'm not sure how I feel about that!
-Samsung Health will use this readout to calculate a range of where your health is, compared to optimal levels.
+Samsung Health will use this readout to calculate a range of where your health is compared to optimal levels.

-New sensor tech is always a toss-up: Will it work and will it be useful?
-We don't yet know.
+New sensor tech is always a toss-up: Will it work?
+Will it be useful?
+We don't know yet.
 Samsung is aiming for this to be a comprehensive body analysis tool, which sounds awfully ambitious.
-Last year, the Fitbit Sense also introduced new electrodermal stress-detection sensors, but I never found them that meaningful in my everyday life.
-Jury's still out on these bioimpedance features, too.
+Last year, the Fitbit Sense also introduced new electrodermal stress-detection sensors, but I never found them meaningful in my everyday life.
+Jury's still out on the bioimpedance features, too.

-Samsung Health remains the fitness and health platform default for the Galaxy Watch 4, despite the new OS change.
-But, a shift to Google Play for apps and new support for watch face complications should mean a lot of fitness apps make the shift over.
+Samsung Health remains the fitness and health platform default for the Galaxy Watch 4, despite the OS change.
+But a shift to Google Play for apps and new support for watch face complications should mean a lot of fitness apps make the shift, too.
 (Complications are basically those little watch-face widgets that show data from other apps, and they're pretty helpful.)
 Samsung's already announced that Strava, Calm and Adidas Running are supported.
-Spotify's also supported for music playback on-watch.
+Spotify's also supported for on-watch music playback.

 Boosted specs